inbravo/aws-feature-set/README.md

 		- NAT instance is single point of failure.
 You can place NAT instance behind Auto Scaling group, multiple subnets in different AZs and scripted failover
 		- To improve performance increase the size of the NAT instance to allow for higher throughput
 		- You can use Network ACLs to control traffic for both NAT Instance and Gateway
-		- NAT Gateways scale up to 10GBps.
+		- **NAT Gateways scale up to 10GBps**.
 No need to disable source/ destination checks on Gateways

 <p align="center"><img src="/images/cloudguru/nat.png" width="700"></p>